keith-turner/webindex/docs/code-guide.md

 ### Page Observer

 This observer computes the changes to links within a page.
-It computes the links added and deleted and then push this information to the URI Map Observer and Page Exporter.
+It computes the links added and deleted and then pushes this information to the URI Map Observer and Page Exporter.

+Conceptually when a page references a new URI, a `+1` is queued up for the Uri Map.
+When a page no longer references a URI, a `-1` is queued up for the Uri Map to process.

 **Code:** [PageObserver.java][PageObserver]

 ### URI Map Observer

-The code this this observer is very simple because it builds on the Collision Free Map Recipe.
-The observer responds to an update in the number of URIs that refererence a URI.
+The code for this this observer is very simple because it builds on the Collision Free Map Recipe.
+A Collision Free Map has two extension points and this example implements both.
+The first extension point is a combiner that processes the `+1` and `-1` updates queued up by the Page Observer.
+The second extension point is an update observer the handles changes in reference counts for a URI.
 It pushes these changes in reference counts to the Domain Map and URI Exporter.

 **Code:** [UriMap.java][UriMap]

 ### Domain Map Observer
 ### Page Exporter
 ### URI Exporter

+Previous observers calculated the total number of URIs that reference a URI.
+This export code is given the new and old URI reference counts.
+URI reference counts are indexed three different ways in the Query table.
+This export code updates all three places in the Query table.

+**Code:** [UriCountExport.java][UriCountExport]

 ### Domain Exporter

 [PageObserver]: ../modules/data/src/main/java/io/fluo/webindex/data/fluo/PageObserver.java
 [UriMap]: ../modules/data/src/main/java/io/fluo/webindex/data/fluo/UriMap.java
+[UriCountExport]: ../modules/data/src/main/java/io/fluo/webindex/data/fluo/UriCountExport.java